mcolalongo/pizza-calculator/README.md

 mypizza.all_the_ingredients()
 ```

-However, by experience, for a full belly and satisfying pizza for the guests x1 pizza per person is not sufficient.
-Better to use the PizzaAbundant() class
+However, by experience, for a full belly and satisfying pizza night with friends, x1 pizza per person is not sufficient.
+Better to use the PizzaAbundant() class which considers x1.5 pizzas per person
 Therefore:
 ```python
 from pizza import PizzaAbundant